TheHomebrewArchives/AdroviaWorld/README.md

+### Version 0.09

+In this version, the following features were added:

+- Better link styling
+- More readable fonts and text size

+Also in this version, a link to the Homebrew Archives Discord, a conditions page, and the Ranger, Rogue, Sorcerer, Warlock, and Wizard Class Boons were added.

 ### Version 0.08

 In this version, a character creation page along with Fighter, Monk, and Paladin Class Boons were added.